venicegeo/pz-docs/documents/devguide/index.md

 ### Building and Running Locally

-Please refer to the repository [README](https://github.com/venicegeo/pz-servicecontroller)
+Please refer to the repository <a target="_blank" href="https://github.com/venicegeo/pz-servicecontroller">README</a>

 ## Workflow Service

-## Overview
+### Overview
 The Workflow service enables the construction and use of "event" notifications to enable simple "if-this-happens-then-do-that" workflows.
 This is done though an HTTP API.

-For a walkthough visit the Users Guide, for a simple overview visit [pz-swagger](https://pz-swagger.geointservices.io//Workflow).
+For a walkthough visit the Users Guide, for a simple overview visit <a target="_blank" href="https://pz-swagger.geointservices.io/Workflow">pz-swagger</a>.

 A user will follow these general steps: